-When you explore a recovery point, Symantec System Recovery mount the recovery point as a drive letter and it opens in Windows Explorer.
+When you explore a recovery point, Symantec System Recovery mounts the recovery point as a drive letter and opens the recovery point in Windows Explorer.

 For each drive that is included in the recovery point, a new mounted drive letter is created.
 For example, if your recovery point contains backups of drives C and D, two newly mounted drives appear (for example, E and F).
 The mounted drives include the original drive labels of the drives that were backed up.